pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 wasteful.

 It's worth noting that on Windows, symbols in shared libraries work quite differently than on unix.
-Due to both linker limitations, resp. an extreme focus on stability, symbols on Windows have to be explicitly marked for export & import, and this needs very intrusive source code changes for libraries aiming to be cross-platform, or using things like `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS`, which however still doesn't cover all necessary symbols (e.g. global static data members).
+Due to various reasons, symbols on Windows have to be explicitly marked `__declspec(dllexport)` & `__declspec(dllimport)` in the source with a macro that switches appropriately.
+This is quite an intrusive change for libraries aiming to be cross-platform, and the reason that many libraries developed primarily on unix do not support shared builds on Windows.
+Even using workarounds like `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS` still doesn't cover all necessary symbols (e.g. global static data members).

 Using the latter may also have a performance impact, as it keeps the compiler from inlining calls to symbols that have been exported.